santistebanc/flights2/tasks/prd-flight-scraping-app.md

 #### Database Insertion Order

 1. Insert scrapedFlights to flights table (bulk insert)
-2. Insert scrapedBundles to bundles table (map outbound/inbound uniqueIds to DB ids from flights)
+2. Insert scrapedBundles to bundles table (map outbound/inbound flights to DB ids from flights)
-3. Insert scrapedbookingOptions to bookingOptions table (map targetUniqueId to DB id from bundles)
+3. Insert scrapedBookingOptions to bookingOptions table (map to DB id from bundles)

 #### Error Handling

 - Log success and handle errors at each step.
-- Ensure deduplication by using uniqueId fields for each entity.
+- Ensure deduplication by using flight number, airports, and dates for flights.
+- Handle 419 responses by always using the latest cookie from the previous poll response.

 ### Skyscanner Scraping Process